jimmoores/quandl4j/README.md

 ### Quick Start
 The minimum pre-requisites are:
  - OpenJDK 7, Oracle JDK 7 & 8 are tested.
-This is the last release that will support Java 7.
+The 2.0.0 release is the last major release that will support Java 7.
  - Maven 3.

 Four options are available: